DMDcoin/dmdv4migration/docs/governance.md

 ### POSDAO

-Further check the POSDAO Contracts for Governance Content.
+after a first check of the POSDAO Contracts for Governance, i could not find Voting related content.

 ### Colony.io